Spardha-IIT-BHU/spardha19/README.md

 # Spardha 2019
 > Spardha is annual Games and Sports Festival of IIT (BHU) Varanasi.

-Official website for Spardha 2019. https://spardha19.netlify.com/
+Source code for the Spardha'19 website. https://spardha19.netlify.com/